 To see beautiful views of the coast, go on a catamaran sailing tour.
 They offer mornings (better for snorkeling) or afternoon ones (sunset tours).
-Panache in Potrero is a really good one and there is Marlin del Rey and Blue Dolphin in Tamarindo.
+Panache in Potrero is a really good one.

 Tamarindo/Avellana/Grande Surf Lessons

 Since Conchal is so close to many excellent surfing beaches, you can take a surf lesson at any of them.
 Tamarindo is the most popular one for beginner surfers but Grande and Avellana are also great for intermediate surfers.

 Best Conchal Day Trips